Like us on Facebook

 Theme song or lullaby?

 It turned out to be a gold mine.
 Each time an episode airs, Griffin’s estate is paid royalties.
-Considering thousands have been produced, it’s estimated his earnings on the track have surpassed $100 million – that’s nothing to turn your back on!
+Considering thousands have been produced, it’s estimated his earnings for the track have surpassed $100 million – that’s nothing to turn your back on!

-Jeopardy! logo over the studio audience
+'Jeopardy!' logo over the studio audience

 Photo Credit: Amanda Edwards / Getty Images

 It’s reportedly incredibly difficult to make it through the process.
-According to one account, it’s estimated that the show’s acceptance rate is just a mere 0.04 percent.
+According to one account, it’s estimated the show’s acceptance rate is just a mere 0.04 percent.
 We don’t know about you, but we’re not a fan of those odds, Johnny.

 Commercial breaks are hectic